 Oh, and let’s do the right thing okay?
 While a recreational fishing license isn’t required in South Australia, it’s always important to follow the rules when it comes to size, bag and boat limits, seasonal closures, protected species, aquatic reserves and marine parks.
 Head over to SA Primary Industries for a run-through of everything you need to know about recreational fishing - before you go!

 Looking for more fishing advice?
-The Limestone Coast has friendly Visitor Servicing experts across the Region's Visitor Centres so give them a call or visit in person for the latest in the moment fishing advice.
+The Limestone Coast has friendly Visitor Servicing experts across the Region's Visitor Centres so give them a call or visit in person for the latest in the moment fishing advice and restrictions.
 Oh, and of course, if you just need a great seafood dinner without all the hassle of catching your own, check out our Ultimate Seafood Experiences in the Limestone Coast article here!

 Like this story?
 Then we'd love you to share it with your travelling party, friends and family!